kyma-project/serverless/docs/user/00-50-limitations.md

 ## Runtime phase limitations
 In the runtime, the Functions serve user-provided logic wrapped in the WEB framework (`express` for Node.js and `bottle` for Python).
 Taking the user logic aside, those frameworks have limitations and depend on the selected [runtime profile](/docs/user/07-80-available-presets.md#functions-resources) and the Kubernetes nodes specification (see the note with reference specification at the end of this document).

-The following describes the response times of the selected runtime profiles for a "hello world" Function requested at 50 requests/second.
+The following describes the response times of the selected runtime profiles for a "Hello World" Function requested at 50 requests/second.
 This describes the overhead of the serving framework itself.
 Any user logic added on top of that will add extra milliseconds and must be profiled separately.

 <div tabs name="steps" group="function-response-times">